dsiu13/python-notes/automate/ch3_functions/functions.md

 # Practice Questions
 1. Why are functions advantageous to have in your programs?
 - Organize your code, prevent variables from interfering with one another, easier to debug, cleaner code.
+Reduce duplicate code.
+D.R.Y
 2. When does the code in a function execute: when the function is defined or when the function is called?
 - When its called.
 3. What statement creates a function?
-- def function_name
+- def statement
 4. What is the difference between a function and a function call?
 - A function is a code container.
 The call invokes the function and tells it to run.
 5. How many global scopes are there in a Python program?
 How many local scopes?
-- One global.
-One local per function instance
+- One global. local scope during function call
 6. What happens to variables in a local scope when the function call returns?
 - They are forgotten.
 7. What is a return value?
 Can a return value be part of an expression?